Divorce FAQ Answers From Our New York City Divorce Lawyer

-Once a divorce is filed, there two different routes it can take towards its completion, both dependent on the couple's level of collaboration.
+Once a divorce is filed, there are two different routes it can take toward its completion, both dependent on the couple’s level of collaboration.
 If the couple comes to an agreement on all the terms of the divorce (meaning the division of assets and property, child custody, etc.), then the divorce is considered uncontested.

 However, if the couple cannot agree on these terms, then the divorce is considered contested.
 A judge will decide the terms of a contested divorce.
 While uncontested divorces tend to be quicker and easier to resolve, it is still crucial for both parties to seek counsel from a divorce attorney to ensure their best interests are protected.